samanxsy/zurich-hackathon-final/BLOCK2/README.md

 being able to efficiently scale a WebApp for uploading images into an S3 AWS bucket

 ### Solution
 To create a scalable solution for a web application as well as a scalable answer to storing photos, I decided to design a 3-tier Serverless web app.
-The reason behind going serverless was to be able to provision the resources that are Highly available and Highly scalable by design, and have a more cost-effecitve approach.
+The reason behind going serverless was to be able to provision the resources that are Highly available and Highly scalable by design and have a more cost-effective approach.
 The solution includes:

 - **Frontend & Content Access**
     - S3 Bucket for Hosting the static (HTML, CSS, JS) files, and serving as the Frontend